 - Search for a structured job to aid in recovery

-.
+ExerciseRegular exercise is important for everyone, but there are several added benefits of exercise in addiction recovery.
 Especially for long-term drug users and alcoholics, exercise can help with both physical and mental healing.

 Quick tips for exercising in recovery include: